responsible-ai-datascience-ipParis/responsible-ai-datascience-ipParis.github.io/content/posts/A-framework-to-learn-with-interpretation.md

 We focus on class-attribute pairs with high relevance, showcasing examples in the provided figure above .
 For each pair, we examine Maximum Activating Samples (MAS) alongside their corresponding Activation Maximization with Partial Initialization (AM+PI) outputs.

 MAS analysis alone provides valuable insights into the encoded concept.
 For instance, on QuickDRAW dataset, attribute $\phi_{16}$  relevant for class 'Banana' activates the curve shape of the banana.
 However, AM+PI outputs offer deeper insights by elucidating which parts of the input activate an attribute function more clearly.
-AM+PI outputs are particularly important for attributes relevant to multiple classes.
-For example , on CIFAR10 dataset , attribute $\phi_{12}$ activates for 'Deer' class , but the specific focus of the attribute remains ambiguous.
-The outputs of the AM+PI method indicate that attribute $\phi_{12}$ predominantly highlights the area encompassing the legs and the deer horn, characterized as the most prominently enhanced regions.
+And on CIFAR10 dataset , attribute $\phi_{12}$ activates for 'Deer' class , but the specific focus of the attribute remains ambiguous.
+The outputs of the AM+PI method indicate that attribute $\phi_{12}$ predominantly highlights the area encompassing the legs and the horns of the deer, characterized as the most prominently enhanced regions.

 ### 4.2 Local interpretation {#section-4.2}